 But as Reproductive Freedom for All’s new report explains, AHM isn’t a legitimate organization—they didn’t even exist until late 2021 and had no web presence until this year.

 The anti-choice movement strategically designed and deployed AHM to carry out its baseless campaign to block access to mifepristone nationwide.
 Read More.

 New research from Reproductive Freedom for All shows that if the upcoming Alliance for Hippocratic Medicine v.
 FDA decision forces the FDA to withdraw its decades-old approval of mifepristone, the impact on access to abortion care would be devastating.

 Right now, 24.5 million women of reproductive age are living in states with abortion bans.
 If FDA approval of mifepristone is revoked, 64.5 million women of reproductive age in the U.S. would lose access to medication abortion care, an exponential increase in harm overnight.
 This doesn’t include people who can get pregnant but do not identify as women—if we factor in that population, the number of people harmed is even higher.

 This decision would only exacerbate the abortion access crisis that continues to sweep the country now that Roe v.
 Wade has been overturned, increasing the number of people experiencing a loss of access by 163%.
 Read More.

 Want to stay updated?

-Sign up for NARAL’s email list, or text MIFE to 59791 for SMS updates.
+Sign up for Repro for All’s email list, or text MIFE to 59791 for SMS updates.